We deliver more than 40 events and training courses every year covering a wide variety of topics.

 Who should attend?

-This course is for UKCISA members who have some basic knowledge of the Visitor route and would like to further understand the rules and guidance relating to study options within the route.
+This course is for staff who have some basic knowledge of the Visitor route and would like to further understand the rules and guidance relating to study options within the route

 Introduction to the Student route

 The Student route is part of the points-based visa system specifically for international students who want to study in the UK.
-This training course offers UKCISA members a general overview of this imm ...
+This training course offers a general overview of this immigration route ...

 This course will help you to: